 Hangouts & Haunts (Updated)

-This is a brand spanking new version of my list of hangouts and haunts on & around H Street (both current, and anticipated), but it doesn't include every restaurant, or any art gallery (a few are in here because they host occasional events).
+This is a brand spanking new version of my list of hangouts and haunts (both current, and anticipated) in the area (H Street, and its surrounding neighborhoods to the north), but it doesn't include every restaurant.
 I've omitted most carry-outs since you can't technically "hangout" in them (unless you're talking shooting dice in Crown Chicken).
-This post is updated semi-regularly (so if it says opening "any day now" you should measure that from the time that you read it, not the date at the bottom of the post).
+This post is updated semi-regularly (so if it says opening "any day now" you should measure that from the time of the last update, not the date at the bottom of the post).
 At times this post may be slightly out of date, so please take that into account.
+Last partial update: 8/31/2011.

 Bladensburg Road